cse403RollBuddy/Main/USER_MANUAL.md

 6. Navigate to the overall RollBuddy directory
 7. Navigate into the Front_End directory (~/Main/Front_End)
 8. Run ‘npm start’
+9. Alternatively we have written a scirpt to do both, just run ./run_app.sh in the parent directory.
-9. A webpage will open in your browser, this is the RollBuddy application!
+10. A webpage will open in your browser, this is the RollBuddy application!

 ## Use Guide: